mehtajaghvi/usb-development-board/doc/getting_started.rst

 #. **Error**

 Run **dmesg** or **tailf /var/log/syslog** .Following error might occur due to number of reasons.
-If you have used a faulty resistor value or if the zener diodes used are of values other than 3.6V then following occurs.
+If you have used a faulty resistor value or if the zener diodes used are of values other than 3.6V.
 Check if all the connections are proper specially consulting D- and D+ lines.

  .. image:: images/error_usbconnection.png
     :scale: 250%